 Close to the charming Welsh town of Porthmadog you'll find popular Tyddyn Llwyn Caravan Park, which is a great destination for family caravan and motorhome holidays.
 It is situated in a secluded valley at the foot of Moel-y-Gest mountain in North Wales.
 This is a great spot for walking holidays because mountain footpaths begin close to the campsite.

-On-site facilities include park-wide Wi-Fi (for a small charge), a children's play area, a games room, a library/book exchange, a licensed bar with grill with big screen TVs.
+On-site facilities include park-wide Wi-Fi (for a small charge), a children's play area, a library/book exchange, a licensed bar with big screen TVs.

-All 120 touring pitches are hardstandings with 'all-weather' surfaces, their own tap & grey waste grid.
+All touring pitches are hardstandings with 'all-weather' surfaces, their own tap & grey waste grid.
 There are three toilet/shower blocks with family shower cubicles plus a disabled toilet, shower and wet room.
+Showers operate with a 50p coin and last 10+ minutes.

-There are three dishwashing-up areas, three chemical disposal points, laundry facilities, a public pay-phone, an information point and staff with good local knowledge who are keen to help you make the most of your holiday.
+There are three dishwashing-up areas, three chemical disposal points, laundry facilities, an information point and staff with good local knowledge who are keen to help you make the most of your holiday.

-You can buy some food supplies from the campsite shop, along with Calor Gas bottle exchange and freezer block hire.
+You can buy some food supplies from the campsite shop, along with Calor Gas bottle exchange.
 The campsite reception is open 7 days a week from 9.30am - 5pm.

 For a bigger shop, walk to Porthmadog for Tesco, Aldi, Lidl and Spar supermarkets.